Isaiah 40:1 - 66:24

 O captive daughter of Zion.

-3 For thus says the Lord: “You were sold for nothing, and you shall be redeemed without money.”
-4 For thus says the Lord God: “My people went down at the first into Egypt to sojourn there, and the Assyrian oppressed them for nothing.
-5 Now therefore what have I here,” declares the Lord, “seeing that my people are taken away for nothing?
-Their rulers wail,” declares the Lord, “and continually all the day my name is despised.
+3 For thus says the LORD: “You were sold for nothing, and you shall be redeemed without money.”
+4 For thus says the Lord GOD: “My people went down at the first into Egypt to sojourn there, and the Assyrian oppressed them for nothing.
+5 Now therefore what have I here,” declares the LORD, “seeing that my people are taken away for nothing?
+Their rulers wail,” declares the LORD, “and continually all the day my name is despised.
 6 Therefore my people shall know my name.
-Therefore in that day they shall know that it is I who speak; here am I.”
+Therefore in that day they shall know that it is I who speak; here I am.”

 7 How beautiful upon the mountains